-Education is an important aspect in our community’s quality of life.
-Our vision for a successful future establishes an education system that is challenging and distinct enough to hearten the highest levels of student achievement, and provides enduring learning opportunities.
+Education is an important aspect of our community’s quality of life.
+Our vision for a successful future establishes an education system that is challenging and distinct enough to hearten the highest levels of student achievement and provides enduring learning opportunities.
 Our community will continue to improve the strength and diversity of our education system.
-Educational superiority is essential to attaining our realization of an economical health, a fit environment, self-reliant families, and an exceptional community.
+Educational superiority is essential to attaining our realization of economic health, a fit environment, self-reliant families, and an exceptional community.

 Health and Well-Being

 Our idea of a healthy community focuses on allowing the people in the community to celebrate and live life to its fullest.
 State of the art medical equipment and technology will permit the community to care for their critical needs and to get care here in our community.
 Experienced and caring physicians, nurses and caregivers are at the heart of our current health care system.
-Sierra Nevada Memorial Hospital in Grass Valley has 124 beds and an Acute Medical and Surgery care for patients, a Cardiac Unit, Intensive Care, Surgery, Women and Infants Care, Transitional Care and as full Outpatient Surgery Center.
+Sierra Nevada Memorial Hospital in Grass Valley has 124 beds, Acute Medical and Surgery care for patients, a Cardiac Unit, Intensive Care, Surgery, Women and Infants Care, Transitional Care and has a full Outpatient Surgery Center.

 Public Safety and Welfare

-If you ask residents what is so special about their community, they’ll probably begin by telling you about the landscape – the charming historic gold rush towns surrounded by rolling hills and towering green pines, the graceful oaks shading pastures in the lower elevations, the snow-covered Sierra peaks in the background.
-They will tell you about the quality of life that makes Nevada County unique.
+If you ask residents what is so special about their community, they’ll probably begin by telling you about the landscape – the charming historic gold rush towns surrounded by rolling hills and towering green pines, the graceful oaks shading pastures in the lower elevations, and the snow-covered Sierra peaks in the background.
+Then they will tell you about the quality of life that makes Nevada County unique.

 The rainy season from November to April is also mild.
 Daytime temperatures typically rise to the 40’s and 50’s and nighttime temperatures drop into the 30’s.
 The average rainfall is 55 inches per year.
 While light snow may fall a few times a year, it rarely lasts very long.